mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 </pre>

-`CMakeLists.txt` is your main [cmake](//cmake.org) project file. `cmake` is the default mulle-sde build system, but it can be substitued with another if so desired.
+`CMakeLists.txt` is your main [cmake](//cmake.org) project file. [cmake](//cmake.org) is
+the default mulle-sde build system, but it can be substituted with another, if so desired.

-The source is in the `src` folder and will be found there or in any of the `src` subfolders.
-A source file anywhere else will not be picked up by `mulle-sde reflect` and will therefor not be built.
+The source is in the `src` folder.
+Source will be found in `src` or in any of the `src` subfolders.
+A source file anywhere else will not be picked up by `mulle-sde reflect` and will therefore not be built.
 (You can change the default behaviour later)